Run Pluto notebooks on the cloud

 Pluto can be launched either through the Applications or the Pluto page in the Compute section.
 Click the launch button, configure the node and click

 Launch button will turn into a

-Connect button clicking which will open your Pluto session.
+Connect button.
+Clicking on it will open your Pluto session.

 Create a new notebook or paste a notebook URL into the

 Open from URL textbox to begin development.
-Notebooks are autosaved on the cloud.
+Notebooks are autosaved in the cloud.

 The Pluto page (

 Compute > Pluto) provides a simple file manager for Pluto notebooks.
 Notebooks are organised into folders.
 Create a new folder by clicking on the

 Use the action icon to delete folders or edit their name and description. (

 You can download your notebooks using the download icon and upload new ones by clicking